shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ```

 ## Model
-The implemented model is a modified UNET network which makes heavy use of Convolution Layers and Pooling.
-A U-NET is
+The implemented model is a modified U-NET network which makes heavy use of Convolution Layers and Pooling.
+A standard U-NET is an encoder & decoder style network that was originally developed to produce segementation mapping via downsampling and upsampling.
-used due to it's ability to down sample and then re-upscale giving it the ability to predict noise levels with some
+This makes U-NET a good fit due to it's ability to down sample and then re-upscale giving it the ability to predict noise levels with some
 modification.
 The structure of the U-NET is as follows:
 ![image](images/UNET_structure.png)
 Reference https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/

-The above U-Net has been slightly modified to include the ability to add Positional Embeddings which let's the U-Net
+The above U-NET has been slightly modified to include the ability to add Positional Embeddings which let's the U-NET
 learn/know the level of noise currently within the image being passed through the network.
 This is necessary
-as the U-Net by default has no concept of how much noise has been added and without it makes predicting noise
+as the U-NET by default has no concept of how much noise has been added and without it makes predicting noise
 nearly impossible.

-In the modified U-Net model used there are four distinct blocks that are used.
+In the modified U-NET model used there are four distinct blocks that are used.
 These are:
 1. ConvRelu
 2. UpBlock
 3. CalculatePositionEncodingBlock
 4. MainNetwork

 ### ConvRelu
-The ConvRelu block is the core block of the modified U-Net.
+The ConvRelu block is the core block of the modified U-NET.
 It's forward function takes `InputData` which is the current
 `torch.Tensor` being worked with and `pos` which is the positional data from the `CalculatePositionEncodingBlock`.
 The forward function is described below in order:
 ```mermaid